stefanofornari/ecosmic/README.md

 - queue
   - in
-    - norad id 1
+    - owner id 1
-    - norad id 2
+    - owner id 2
     - ...
   - out
-    - norad id 1
+    - owner id 1
-    - norad id 2
+    - owner id 2
     - ...
   - done
-    - norad id 1
+    - owner id 1
-    - norad id 2
+    - owner id 2
     - ...
   - failed
-    - norad id 1
+    - owner id 1
-    - norad id 2
+    - owner id 2
     - ...

 Note that, as a simple access-control mechanism, the API accepts requests only for norads that have a directory created under queue/in.